JosephMcGreene/advizot-meetings/README.md

 # Advizot Meetings

-<span style="color:#f5912e;">What is Advizot Meetings?</span>
+## What is Advizot Meetings?</span>

-<p>Let's face it: that overly huge, pen-and-paper sign-in sheet at every Vistage meeting is less than ideal.
+### Let's face it: that overly huge, pen-and-paper sign-in sheet at every Vistage meeting is less than ideal.
 It's hard to read people's writing, and during the meeting it is almost impossible to see it from across a room.
-Enter <strong>Advizot Meetings</strong>.</p>
+Enter **Advizot Meetings**.

 <p>The questions and answers that are usually at the top of the sign-in sheets are presented as a submittable form for members to fill out.
 From there, each member's form submissions are displayed on each member's personal device as well as a projector at the front of the room, completely eliminating the need for a pen-and-paper sign-in sheet!</p>